 5. Better Credit Card Rates

 Per Irby, a high credit score will also make it simpler to obtain a lower interest rate on any credit cards you open.

 This will help you pay off any credit card balances faster and free up more of your cash for other expenses that arise.

 6. An Easier Time Securing a Rental

 Credit scores are one of the key factors a landlord considers when screening potential renters.

 For example, a bad credit score caused by an outstanding rental balance or past eviction is a huge red flag for landlords.
 But a high credit score will improve the chance that you’ll be approved to rent the house or apartment that you want.

 If you’re moving, one of the expenses you might have is paying a security deposit if you need to establish utility service for your new residence or transfer your current service to another location.

 Many utility companies will waive this fee if you have a good credit score, which can save you something in the range of $100-200, as Irby confirms.

-Published by Minster Bank.
+This blog was originally published in July 2020 and updated in January 2023 by Minster Bank.
 Includes copyrighted material of IMakeNews, Inc. and its suppliers